 At Food Literacy Center, we inspire kids to eat their vegetables.

-Food Literacy Center came to life in July 2011 to fill a critical gap: we engage volunteers, AmeriCorps members and staff to help individuals improve their knowledge, attitude, and behavior towards real food.
-Partnering with afterschool programs and libraries, we teach food literacy education to 1,600 (and growing!)
+At Food Literacy Center, we inspire kids to eat their vegetables.
+Food Literacy Center came to life in July 2011 to fill a critical gap: we engage volunteers, and staff to help individuals improve their knowledge, attitude, and behavior towards real food.
+Partnering with afterschool programs and libraries, we teach food literacy education to 1,200 (and growing!)
 K-6th graders in low-income schools a week, using fun, approachable lessons teaching kids to cook, about nutrition, and where their food comes from.
 Our kids become food adventurers!
-We work in after-school programs and libraries to accomplish this work.

 Why Our Work Matters